smartdevicelink/sdl_evolution/proposals/NNNN-Add-a-mechanism-to-exclude-route-guidance-between-embedded-navigation-and-SDL-navigation.md

 ## Proposed solution

 Add RPC `CancelGuideNaviApp` which requests cancellation of route guidance of SDL navigation from embedded navigation to enable exclusion of route guidance.
-Also, add RPC `CancelGuideEmbeddedNavi` requesting cancellation of route guidance of embedde navigation from the SDL navigation.
+Also, add RPC `CancelGuideEmbeddedNavi`, requesting cancellation of route guidance of embedded navigation from the SDL navigation.

 HMI_API.xml
 ```xml